grntartaglia/dice-js/README.md

 # Dice.js

-> Play some dice with JavaScript.
+> Roll some dice with JavaScript.

 ## Example